PlasmaHH/vdb/README.md

 ```
 vdb-hexdump-colors-header
 ```
 controls the colour of the header (the one that should make it a bit simpler to find certain bytes).

+The option ```vdb-hexdump-row-format``` determines how a row looks like, you can reorder certain elements here.

 #### `hd/p[#]`

 This version of the hexdump command tries to apply the same pointer dereferencing chain logic that is used to display